-- (1) Rising cyber security threats and the need for critical (energy) infrastructure protection; - (2) The impacts of decarbonization and digitalization on the political-economic stability of traditional oil and gas producer countries; - (3) A higher increase of the regional and global worldwide electricity demand; - (4) The need for advanced battery storage technologies; and - (5) Rising dependencies on raw material supply security.
+- (1) Rising cyber security threats and the need for critical (energy) infrastructure protection; - (2) The impacts of decarbonisation and digitalisation on the political-economic stability of traditional oil and gas producer countries; - (3) A higher increase of the regional and global worldwide electricity demand; - (4) The need for advanced battery storage technologies; and - (5) Rising dependencies on raw material supply security.

-Rising New Cyber Security Threats and the Need for Critical (Energy) Infrastructure Protection the identification (or attribution) of the sources of cyberattack facing increasing difficulties and offensive cyber tools are becoming commonplace and available for rogue nations, jihadists and cyber-criminalists throughout the world, sophisticated cyber attacks on critical information and control systems (ICS)-networks might further increase.
-Disruptive and destructive attacks against Critical (Energy) Infrastructures (Cls/CEIs) have already been overshot previous forecasts.
+Rising New Cyber Security Threats and the Need for Critical (Energy) Infrastructure Protection

+During the last years, the worldwide increase of sophisticated cyber attacks on industrial control centres has alarmed industries, governments and cybersecurity experts.
+As long as the identification (or attribution) of the sources of cyberattacks remains very difficult and offensive cyber tools are becoming commonplace and available for rogue nations, jihadists and cyber-criminalists throughout the world, sophisticated cyber attacks on critical information and control systems (ICS)-networks might further increase.
+Disruptive and destructive attacks against Critical (Energy) Infrastructures (Cls/CEIs) have already exceeded previous forecasts.